aws-samples/amazon-bedrock-samples/rag-solutions/contextual-chatbot-using-knowledgebase/README.md

 Congratulations, you have created a Lambda function, related roles, and policies successfully.

 ### Test the Contextual Chatbot Application
-To test your chatbot application, complete the following steps:
+To test the chatbot application, complete the following steps:

 1. Open a new terminal or a command line window on your machine.
 2. Run the following command to install the [AWS SDK for Python](https://aws.amazon.com/sdk-for-python/) (Boto3).
 Boto3 makes it straightforward to integrate a Python application, library, or script with AWS services.